-If the answer is ‘Yes’ or even if you are just concerned with the state of your finances it is beneficial to book a free consultation with a Trustee.
+If the answer is ‘Yes’ or even if you are just concerned with the state of your finances it is beneficial to book a free consultation with a Licensed Insolvency Trustee (previously known as a Trustee in Bankruptcy).
 When you meet with a Trustee you will need to provide information on your income and expenses, including net monthly take home income and proof of income as well as information about the value of your assets and a list of your debts.

 Find Alternatives to Deal with Your Debt